remlapmot/remlapmot.github.io/README.md

     blogdown::new_site(theme = "gcushen/hugo-academic")
     ```
     * This now downloads the contents from their new **wowchemy** repos [here](https://github.com/wowchemy/starter-hugo-academic) and [here](https://github.com/wowchemy/wowchemy-hugo-modules)
-* Add an RStudio project file to the repo (run within RStudio with the working directory as the repo directory)
+* Add an RStudio project file to the repo (run these commands within RStudio with the working directory as the repo directory)
     ```r
     rstudioapi::initializeProject()
     rstudioapi::openProject(path = '.')